Tsunami-kun/BimanGrasp-Generation/README.md

 - [ ] Release validation code for both simulation and real-world validation.

 ## Acknowledgments

 We would like to express our gratitude to the authors of the following repository, from which we referenced code:

 * [DexGraspNet](https://github.com/PKU-EPIC/DexGraspNet/tree/main)

+## Dataset Repo

+Our released BimanGrasp-Dataset is in this repo: [[BimanGrasp-Dataset](https://github.com/Tsunami-kun/BimanGrasp-Dataset)].

+## License
+The Project is under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (LICENSE.md).

 ## Citation